24. Provisions, Contingent liabilities and Capital Commitments

 Fair value of financial instruments:

 All financial assets are initially recognized at fair value of consideration paid.
-5ubsequently, financial assets are carried at fair value or amortizedcost less Impairment.
-Where non - derivative financial assets are carried at fair value, gains and losses on re- measurement are recognized directlyin equity unless the financial assets have been designated as being held at fair value through profit or loss, in which case the gains and losses arerecognized directly in the standalone statement of profit and loss Financial assets are designated as being held at fair value through profit or losswhen it Is necessary to reduce measurement inconsistency for related assets and liabilities.
-All financial liabilities other than derivatives areinitially recognized at fair value of consideration received net of transaction costs as appropriate (initial cost) and subsequently carried atamortized cost.
+Subsequently, financial assets are carried at fair value or amortized costless impairment.
+Where non - derivative financial assets are carried at fair value, gains and losses on re- measurement are recognized directly inequity unless the financial assets have been designated as being held at fair value through profit or loss, in which case the gains and losses arerecognized directly in the standalone statement of profit and loss.
+Financial assets are designated as being held at fair value through profit or losswhen it is necessary to reduce measurement inconsistency for related assets and liabilities.
+All financial liabilities other than derivatives are initiallyrecognized at fair value of consideration received net of transaction costs as appropriate (initial cost) and subsequently carried at amortized cost.

 (III) Liquidity risk:

-The Company is not exposed to any significant equity price risks ansing from equity investments, as on 31st March 2023.
-Equity investments areheld for strategic rather than trading purposes.
-The Company does not actively trade these investments
+The Company is not exposed to any significant equity price risks arising from equity investments, as on 31st March 2025.
+Equity investments are heldfor strategic rather than trading purposes.
+The Company does not actively trade these investments.

 (V) Equity price sensitivity analysis: